hambergjesse/lotto-numbers/README.md

 ## License

-This repository is private and the code is not available under an open-source license.
+This repository is public and the code is available under an open-source license.

 © 2023 Jesse Hamberg.
 All rights reserved.